pkeir/pkeir.github.io/_drafts/nary-swap.md

   c(x,xs...,tmp);
 }
 ```

+To accommodate generic code, a nullary overload of `swap` is also provided.
+A single argument is already supported in the code above.
+A Bitbucket mercurial repository is available [here](https://bitbucket.org/pgk/nary-swap).

 [^1]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0879r0.html
 [^2]: Addition and subtraction in C++ have left-to-right associativity; so `(0-1-2)` will be parsed as `((0-1)-2)`; evaluating to `(-3)`.
 A left fold expression can achieve the same result: `[](auto ...xs){ return (... - xs); }(0,1,2)`.